Occupation is in demand for the following regions:

 - [ More ]

-It is important for roofers to be able to:
+It is not as important, but still necessary, for shipping and receiving clerks to be able to:

 - Use stomach and lower back muscles to support the body for long periods without getting tired.